 What exactly does “optimizing your restaurant website SEO” mean?
 This refers to two things: search engine optimization and performance optimization.
 These work together to drive customers to your website and eventually to your restaurant.

 Your address (and more).
 This is obviously the most important element: people need to know where you are located.
 There is more than one way to share your address with your (potential) guests.
+All are restaurant SEO good practices to increase restaurant traffic.
 Photos of the interior.
 If I’m going to spend my money in your establishment, I want to know I’ll have a cozy evening and a nice table to sit at.
 Your menu.
 Not your website menu, but a list of all the food and drinks you’ll possibly serve me at a certain price.
 In addition, client testimonials.
 All the good stuff people tell me about your place.
 Finally, a way to make a reservation.

 Domain Name For Optimizing Restaurant Site SEO

 Usually, a succinct .com domain is best for restaurant websites.
 Follow these steps to pick the perfect domain name:

 - Firstly, make sure your domain name is as close as possible to your restaurant name.

 - It should be professional and easy to type.

 - Finally, when naming your website pages, use keywords you’re trying to rank for to help your overall efforts.
 For example: restaurant.com/chicken.